logo

 Supplements made(incl.
 Contractors)

 This covers supplements made on both the milking area and the support block and the growing and harvesting of maize on the support block.
-The maize to be grown this year on the support block is estimated to cost $0.25/kg DM including regrassing into permanent pasture.
-About 16 ha will be planted using a mix of earlier and later maturing varieties to stagger harvesting and to provide some feed earlier in late summer autumn.
-This should yield 350 t DM of maize silage.
-Another 5 ha will be planted in a grain variety, and should yield about 60 t DM of grain which will be kibbled.
+There will be 15 ha maize grown this year on the support block at an estimate is estimated to cost $0.25-$0.30/kg DM including regrassing into permanent pasture.
+This should yield 280 t DM -330 t DM of maize silage.
 Supplements made are budgeted at 270 bales, (270 kg bales), of baleage at $55/bale and 40 t DM of pasture silage @ $0.20/kgDM.

 Supplements purchased

-The budget is for about 281 t of PKE/30% molasses blend for the year for an average price $438/t DM landed, (inlcudes $50/t freight).
-85 t has been purcased for June and July @ $455/t landed, 168 t has been contracted for $407/t landed.
-Another 56 t at $400/t landed has been added to the budget for contingency in case of a very dry summer.
+The budget is for about 210 t of PKE for the year for an average price $378-400/t DM landed, (includes $53/t freight).
+190 t of this has been contracted.
 The majority of this will be used for milking cows, though a small amount may be used at the support block for young stock.
-This product has been chosen to provide a higher energy feed to counter the low ME of the kikuyu in cows diet, particularly in the autumn.

 Calf rearing

-The majority of calves are reared to weaning, including about 80 replacement heifers and 170-190 dairy bulls, beef heifers and steers.
+The majority of calves are reared to weaning, including about 91 replacement heifers, (37 autumn and 54 spring) and 200-210 dairy bulls, beef heifers and steers.
 This cost includes about 2.0 t calf milk replacer and 9-10 t DM of calf meal, (pellets and kibbled maize).
-This cost also includes about $2,200 for vet costs and $5,000 for equipment and bedding.
+This cost also includes about $2,500 for vet costs and $5,600 for equipment and bedding.

 Support block lease